oddurka/Real-State-Website/README.md

 # Real-State-Website
-Frontend - Real State Agency Website
-This is a conceptual case of a Real State Website with the purpose of improving my coding skills by building realistic projects.
+Frontend - Real State Agency Website This is a conceptual case of a Real State Website with the purpose of improving my coding skills by building realistic projects.
 Table of contents
-Overview
+	Overview
-The Conceptual Website
+	The Conceptual Website
-Links
-Screenshots
+	Links Screenshots
-Technologies used
+	Technologies used
-Features
+	Features
-What I learned
+	What I learned
-Continued development
+	Continued development
-Useful resources
+	Useful resources
-Author
+	Author
-Acknowledgments
+	Acknowledgments

-- Overview
-This is a modern Real State Agency website that has the purpose of offering the different services they offer, connect with their agents and have access to the latest listings online in a responsive website that is responsive for any type of devices.
-Please notice that not all buttons have functionalities, this is due to showcase purposes where every section has extra pages when you click on "Read More", this is a list with the funcioning buttons:
+•	Overview This is a modern Real State Agency website that has the purpose of offering the different services they offer, connect with their agents and have access to the latest listings online in a responsive website that is responsive for any type of devices.
+Please notice that not all buttons have functionalities, this is due to showcase purposes where every section has extra pages when you click on "Read More", this is a list with the functioning buttons:

-- Header: when you click in any title, this will take you to that specific section. if you click in the logo, will take you to home.
+	Header: when you click in any title, this will take you to that specific section. if you click in the logo, will take you to home.
 I'm still working in the saved likes page (heart) and the login page (user).
-- About: There are 3 videos, they will play when you click in the aqua blue circles, if you click in read more, you will be redirected to that page.
+	About: There are 3 videos, they will play when you click in the aqua blue circles, if you click in read more, you will be redirected to that page.
-- Properties: the properties 1 Crestway Drive, 305 Ballinville Circle, and 114, Tongil-ro, Jung-gu have extra pages, you can click on "See more" and will redirect you there.
+	Properties: the properties 1 Crestway Drive, 305 Ballinville Circle, and 114, Tongil-ro, Jung-gu have extra pages, you can click on "See more" and will redirect you there.
-- Agents: You can click on the social media logos and will take you to the correspondent social media websites (If this was a real website, you can use the uer's real socual media accounts), when you click on the mail emoticon, it will redirect you to sending them an email from your outbox.
+	Agents: You can click on the social media logos and will take you to the correspondent social media websites (If this was a real website, you can use the uer's real socual media accounts), when you click on the mail emoticon, it will redirect you to sending them an email from your outbox.
-- News: In the news section the one under "UK Mortgage Lenders Begin to Raise Rates" will redirect you to an external page.
+	News: In the news section the one under "UK Mortgage Lenders Begin to Raise Rates" will redirect you to an external page.
-- Footer: The quick links will take you to different sections of the website
+	Footer: The quick links will take you to different sections of the website

-- Links:
+•	Links:

-- Link to deployed version: https://pensive-mestorf-6ba506.netlify.app/
+	Link to deployed version: https://pensive-mestorf-6ba506.netlify.app/

-- Demo of the Main page:
+	Demo of the Main page:

 https://user-images.githubusercontent.com/16030875/156280152-7162282d-4d99-421d-8be7-38b0d2a5513f.mp4